 I love coffee.
+I have never wanted to know how to quit coffee.
 Since my days as a writer, before I became an acupuncturist, I’ve loved the scent, taste, and ritual of morning coffee.
 I drink my coffee black—so black that I’ve been told my coffee is more like stout than coffee.

 Over the years I’ve quit coffee for short stretches, particularly in acupuncture school, when I began to think critically about how food impacts my health, but for most of my adult life, coffee has been a part of my morning routine.